Rotational Perched Facet Dislocation

 Causes of Rotational Perched Facet Dislocation

 Below are common factors that can lead to a rotational perched facet dislocation.
-Each cause increases the mechanical stress on the lumbar or cervical spine, predisposing one to this injury.
+Each cause increases the mechanical stress on the or spine, predisposing one to this injury.

 1. Motor Vehicle Collisions